By Life Positive

 Every morning, he practices asanas and pranayama.
 He also meditates for close to two or three hours daily.
 The guru does not adhere to a fixed schedule and follows the wisdom of his body, choosing to sleep and wake by its dictates.
 Sometimes, he is awake through the night; other times, he opts for an early night.

 On the few occasions that he falls ill, his preferred treatment is giving the body rest.
-In cases of extremity, he might take homoeopathy medication.
+In cases of extremity, he might take homeopathy medication.
 On the whole, he enjoys enviable health.
 The secret of his success, he says, is non-doership.
 No matter how arduous the activity, non-doership makes it effortless.

 Sri Sri Ravi Shankar, Founder, Art of Living Foundation

 Sri Sri leads a natural and simple lifestyle.
-He eats light and simple food, determined by the ‘prakriti’ and ‘prana’ of the food.
+He eats light and simple food, determined by the ‘Prakriti’ and ‘prana’ of the food.
 His food philosophy is ‘Have no breakfast or just one fruit.
 After breakfast, work awhile… Have a full lunch.
 After lunch, rest awhile… Have a light dinner.
 After dinner, walk a mile…’

 Sri Sri sleeps very little as he spends most of his time meeting people.
-He gets up by around 4 am in the morning and does some yoga, pranayama and meditation.
-Sri Sri lives in the present moment and thus, everything he does contributes to his physical, mental, Emotional and spiritual fitness.
+He gets up by around 4 am in the morning and does some yoga, pranayama, and meditation.
+Sri Sri lives in the present moment and thus, everything he does contributes to his physical, mental, emotional and spiritual fitness.

 is perfectly healthy despite a heavy schedule and extensive traveling.
 He says perfect health means being centered in the Self.
 ‘To attain a perfect state of health, one has to be mentally calm, steady and Emotionally soft.
 The state of healthiness has to flow from the innermost of your being to the outer most and vice versa’.